 Me (Mary Evans) and the Stilges family who lived at the top of Western Terrace 1953 - from left to right; myself, Michael, Terry, Maureen, Mary.

-Me Mary Evans outside our shop1956.
-My mother Mrs Ida Evans, outside our shop 75 Crabtreee Road, 1960s
+Mary Evans (me) and my mother Mrs Ida Evans outside our shop 75 Crabtreee Road in the 1950s

 The site is really good and I (Suzanne Rose nee Stilges) re visit regulary.
 My brothers and sisters have been mentioned [See photo 2 above] Mary,Maureen,Terry,Michael Stilges and can be contacted via my e mail email@example.com

 What a fantastic site!
 I can't believe I've just read about my parents and my life at 75,Crabtree Road,the grocers and drapers shop.
 It has brought back so many memories.
 It's just fabulous.I shall visit again.

 Mary Free nee Evans firstname.lastname@example.org

 I loved the mention of Mary Myra Evans from Crabtree Road, as she is my oldest friend!

 Does anyone have any information about Key Hill Tavern and the licensee who was my grandfather, John Inshaw.
 He would have been there in the 1920s, I think.
 Janice Andrews nee Inshaw email@example.com